Subalgebras, subgroups, and singularity: Preliminaries

-We now discuss an example of a group for which the non-commutative Nevo-Zimmer theorem does not hold and admits a \emph{S.H.}-space. \begin{example}\cite[Theorem~D]{BBHP} \thlabel{groupadmmittingSHbutnotNCNZ} Let $T$ be a bi-regular tree.
+We now discuss an example of a group for which the non-commutative Nevo-Zimmer theorem does not hold and admits an SH-space. \begin{example}\cite[Theorem~D]{BBHP} \thlabel{groupadmmittingSHbutnotNCNZ} Let $T$ be a bi-regular tree.
 We denote by $\text{Aut}^{+}(T)$, the group of bi-coloring preserving automorphisms of $T$ which acts $2$-transitively on the boundary $\partial T$.
 Assume that $n\ge 2$.
 For each $i=1,2,\ldots,n$, let $G_i$ be a closed subgroup of the bi-regular tree $\text{Aut}^{+}(T_i)$.
 Moreover, let $\Gamma$ be a co-compact lattice in $G=G_1\times\ldots\times G_n$ with dense projections.
 Note that the non-commutative Nevo-Zimmer theorem does not hold for $\Gamma$.
 Now, for each $i=1,2,\ldots,n$, let $B_i=\partial T_i$.
-Moreover, equipped with right measure class $\nu_i$, $(B_i,\nu_i)$ is the Furstenberg-Poisson boundary of $G_i$ for some generating measure $\mu_i$ on $G_i$ (see the discussion in the proof of \cite[Theorem~D]{BBHP}).
+Moreover, equipped with the right measure $\nu_i$, $(B_i,\nu_i)$ is the Furstenberg-Poisson boundary of $G_i$ for some generating measure $\mu_i$ on $G_i$ (see the discussion in the proof of \cite[Theorem~D]{BBHP} and \cite[Theorem~5.1]{BadShal06}).
 It follows from \cite[Corollary~3.2]{BadShal06} that $(B,\nu)=\left(\prod_{i=1}^nB_i,\otimes_{i=1}^n\nu_i\right)$ is the Furstenberg-Poisson boundary of $G$.
 Arguing similarly as in the proof of \cite[Theorem~D]{BBHP}, we obtain that the action $\Gamma\curvearrowright (B,\nu)$ is ergodic and Zimmer-amenable.
 It follows from the $2$-transitivity assumption that the group $\Gamma$ has a trivial amenable radical.
 Now, it is shown in \cite[Theorem~D]{BBHP} that the group $\Gamma$ satisfies the condition~$(a)$ in \cite[Proposition~4.17]{BBHP}.
-As a consequence, it follows from \thref{genconditionforsh} that $(B,\nu)$ is a \emph{SH}-space. \end{example} We also provide an example of a group to which the non-commutative Nevo-Zimmmer theorem applies and, as an upshot, accedes a \emph{S.H.}-space. \begin{example}\cite{bader2021charmenability}
+As a consequence, it follows from \thref{genconditionforsh} that $(B,\nu)$ is an SH-space. \end{example} We also provide an example of a group to which the non-commutative Nevo-Zimmer theorem applies and, as an upshot, accedes an SH-space. \begin{example}\thlabel{example2}\cite{bader2021charmenability}